Barcelona, Spain travel guide

 Local Insights

-• Be aware of pickpockets, especially in crowded tourist areas like La Rambla and the metro.
-Keep your belongings secure and be vigilant.
+• Be aware of pickpockets, especially in crowded tourist areas like La Rambla, the Gothic Quarter, and on public transport.
+Keep your belongings secure and out of sight.

 Frequently Asked Questions